|Casterly Rock |

-Three key rooms within the Rock are the Golden Gallery (with its gilded ornaments and walls), the Lion's Mouth and the Hall of Heroes, where the Lannisters and their close kin who have died valiantly are interred.
+Three key rooms within the Rock are the Golden Gallery (with its gilded ornaments and walls), the Lion's Mouth, and the Hall of Heroes, where the Lannisters and their close kin who have died valiantly are interred.
 From below the Rock thunder can be heard, where the sea comes in.
 In the bowels of the Rock are rooms where caged lions were once kept, and cells for the worst prisoners.
 There is a place called the Stone Garden within the castle; it contains a weirwood a tenth the size of Raventree Hall's.

 Legend says that Casterly Rock is named for the family that ruled it in the Age of Heroes, the Casterlys, who no longer exist.
 The Lannisters trace their rule over it back to Lann the Clever, who tricked the Casterlys out of their castle and claimed it for his own.
 Some claim that Lann still haunts the castle.
 After Harrenhal, the Rock is most likely the second-largest castle in the realm.
 It has never fallen.

 When Tyrion Lannister became a man at sixteen, he was forbidden from taking a tour of the Free Cities as his uncles Gerion and Tygett had done.
 Instead Lord Tywin Lannister gave Tyrion charge of all the cisterns and drains at Casterly Rock.

 A Game of Thrones

 After hearing of the capture of his son Tyrion Lannister by Lady Catelyn Tully, Lord Tywin Lannister raises two hosts at Casterly Rock, beginning a conflict which develops into the War of the Five Kings.